-All records relating to individual children must be retained for a reasonable period of time after they have left the provision (EYFS 2024).
+All records relating to individual children must be retained for a reasonable period of time after they have left the provision (EYFS 2025).
 Currently it is recommended that safeguarding/child protection records be retained until the child reaches the age of 25 years.
-This recommendation is in line with GDPR in the Information management Toolkit for Schools available from the Information and Records Management Society.
+This recommendation is in line with GDPR.